kalehmann/PyInvaders2/README.md

 PyInvaders2
 ===========

-A python-based clone of the popular game SpaceInvaders
+A python-based clone of the popular game SpaceInvaders.
+Download and unzip [this file](build/PyInvaders2.zip), to play this game on windows (you may need to click on *View Raw*).

 ![Screenshot](https://raw.githubusercontent.com/kalehmann/PyInvaders2/master/screenshots/screenshot_001.png)